 There is more we can say about this topic, and we have!
 Fill out the short form to request your free ebook called What Insurance Companies Don’t Want You to Know.

 Take the first step.
 Call and request a free case evaluation with a University Place car accident lawyer.
 During our meeting, we’ll want to learn more about what happened to you.
-You’re under no further obligation and all conversations will be held strictly confidential.
+You’re under no further obligation and all conversations are confidential.

 Don’t wait; you have a limited amount of time to file a claim in the state of Washington.